BradleyA/docker-security-infrastructure/ssh/README.md

 Check user RSA ssh file permissions

-This script allows users to make sure that the ssh files and directory permissions are correct if not to correct the permissions.
+This script allows users to make sure that the ssh files and directory permissions are correct.
+If they are not correct then this script will correct the permissions.
 Administrators can check other users ssh keys by using: sudo /usr/local/bin/check-user-ssh.sh <SSH-USER>.
 Currently not supporting id_dsa.pub.

     drwx------  2 uadmin uadmin 4096 Mar  5 13:55 .
     drwxr-xr-x 15 uadmin uadmin 4096 Mar 10 19:22 ..